 - were identified for their school district's gifted and talented program OR have demonstrated a high level of academic excellence OR were nominated by their school for outstanding student leadership; and

 - have a sincere interest in learning about communities, social issues and civic engagement.

 CivicAction 2023 Tuition: $XXX

 Tuition includes all program expenses:

-- Transportation to and from program activities
+- Transportation to and from all program activities

 - Service project materials and speaker fees

 - Financial support may be available through each school district.
 Contact your school principal for more information.